zuhlke/engineering-posts/drafts/element-internals-api.md

 Many 3rd party form libraries allow you to run validations on `change` or on `blur`.
 This means our web component needs to dispatch those events.
 For our `switch` component, we already dispatch a `change` event, and we won't have to worry about focus/blur events.
-Since we have a native input in our ShadowDOM our component will dispathc focus and blur events when the native input receives or loses focus.
+Since we have a native input in our ShadowDOM our component will dispatch focus and blur events when the native input receives or loses focus.

 There is an edge case which you can see in the `buttongroup` component